sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_changesets_per_project_in_monorepos.md

 ## Learn more

-To learn more about `workspaces`, take a look at its entry in the "[Campaign Spec YAML reference][workspaces]".
+To learn more about `workspaces`, take a look at its entry in the "[batch spec YAML reference][workspaces]".

 <!-- References for easier reading of text above: -->